 Applications for EISCAT PP time should be sent to Dr. Ingemar Häggström, by email to: email@example.com, to arrive no later than at 24:00 UTC on the submission deadline date.
 A confirmation of reception will be sent to the contact e-mail address provided in the application.

-EISCAT PP experiment applications are considered during two rounds for experiments to be conducted during 2021.
-The two closing dates for submissions are:
+EISCAT PP experiment applications are considered during three rounds for experiments to be conducted during 2021.
+The three closing dates for submissions are:

 - 1 November, 2020.